 Heat pumps work in cold temperatures as they don’t just rely on the outdoor temperatures, but need to work harder to create sufficient heat the air if the temperatures outdoors are lower.
 This means that an air source heat pump will become less efficient in cold climates or during the colder months.

 What temperature is a heat pump not effective?

 The temperatures at which an air source heat pump is able to operate will depend on the brand and model of heat pump that you choose.
 However, the majority of heat pumps will be able to operate in outdoor temperatures as low as -20 oC.

 In the UK, it is rare for outdoor temperatures to drop below -10 oC.
 This means that your heat pump should still be effective in heating your home in even the coldest of British winters.

-Pros and cons of a heat pump
+Pros and cons of an air source heat pump

 To help you to make the right choice for your property, we’ve put together a list of the key advantages and disadvantages of installing an air source heat pump in your property.
 After all, you need to understand both sides before you can make an informed decision.